n-at-han-k/sites/suckless.org/wiki/index.md

 	git clone git://git.suckless.org/sites

-__You must use the git protocol, you will not be able to push your changes if you insist on using https:__
+To push your changes you must use the git protocol also, you will not be able to push your changes if you use https:

 	git clone https://git.suckless.org/sites